 If you are interested to learn more about this wonderfully simple and healing practice that can enhance your health, you might want to check out the documentary film Grounded.

-I hope my post will encourage you to ground more.
+I hope my post will encourage you to kick off your shoes more often and soak up the nourishing energy of the earth.
 Happy Grounding!